username76543/ts_rocket_distances/README.md

 This gives the transform

-O(log_b(n)·m·l·k),
+O(n·log_b(n)·m·l·k),

-which compares favorably to the Proximity Forest's complexity of
+which is of the same order as the Proximity Forest's complexity of

-O(n·log_2(n)m·l·r·c)
+O(n·log_2(n)·m·l·r·c)

 for an sqrt(l) windowed elastic distances with c as the number of classes and r candidate splits.
-The remaining time complexity would be dominated by linear regression or creating a forest on k*log_b(n) features.
+The remaining time complexity would be dominated by linear regression or creating a forest on k*n·log_b(n) features.

 Some Observations: